maoratar1/SLAM/README.md

 > There is some similar functions that differ by parameters and other functionality
 > for other purposes.

+### Outliers rejections policies
+Of course, those matching algorithm are not accurate so there are some outliers that we get in the matching process.
+In general, outliers rejection is a very important process and especially in our project which uses the `Least Square` method and the assumption that our measures are `Normally distributed` that are very sensitive to outliers.
+In our project we will meet the following outliers' rejection policies:
+1. Rectification test.
+2. Triangulation test.
+3. Significance test.
+4. Consensus match.

+Now we can explain the `Rectification test` rejection policy, the other policies we will meet later.

+#### Rectification test
-Another thing we should mention is the `rectification test`.
-Each frame consists of two stereo camera means that for matching key points would be with the same y-axis value.
+Each frame consists of two stereo camera means that matching key points would be with the same y-axis value.
 Thus, we can produce a nice outliers' rejection policy - a match that it's left_y and right_y is not equal (up to some threshold) is considered as an outlier.